 In assigning sites, the system used in the Marshall Islands includes three two-letter abbreviations and then a site number.
-The first abbreviation identifies the site as located in the Marshall Islands (MI), the second is the atoll, Ailuk (AI), the third the islet, Ailuk (AI).
-Therefore the site MI-AI-AI-001 is the first site identified on the islet of Ailuk in the Ailuk Atoll.
+For example, the first abbreviation identifies the site as located in the Marshall Islands (MI), the second is the atoll, Kili (KI), and in this case as Kili is a single island, there is no third abbreviation for the islet.
+Therefore the site MI-KI-001 is the first site identified on the island of Kili.